grecheg/aws-gamelift-sample/README.md

 # aws-gamelift-sample
-This repository contains a sample game project using Amazon GameLift and AWS services including DynamoDB, Lambda, SQS, S3, EC2, ElastiCache and API-Gateway.
-This is a simple board game called [Gomoku](https://en.wikipedia.org/wiki/Gomoku), but technically and functionally identical to a real-time session-based online game.
+This workshop contains a sample game project using Amazon GameLift and AWS services including DynamoDB, Lambda, SQS, S3, EC2, ElastiCache and API-Gateway.
+This is a simple board game called [Gomoku](https://en.wikipedia.org/wiki/Gomoku), but it is technically and functionally identical to a real-time session-based online game.
+It is similar to connect 4 except that it is played on a Go board and the objective of the game is to connect five pieces in a row.

 <img src="web/gomoku.png" width="600" height="600"/>

- - For Infra/System engineers, this project shows how to build a session-based online game directly on AWS.
-It also demonstrates the benefits of AWS managed services such as GameLift.
+ - For infrastructure engineers and system administrators, this workshop demonstrates how to leverage multiple AWS managed services (Gamelift, DynamoDB, Elasticache, etc.) to build a session-based online game on AWS.
- - For game developers, this project provides architecture best practice and implementations of the most similar form to the actual session-based online game service.
-So they can leverage this asset to implement their own session-based online game on AWS.
+ - For game developers, this workshop goes through architectural best practices in implementing session-based online games, empowering developers to integrate these services into their code.

 ## Sample Game Architecture